Guilderm/SnowballPlanner/Documents/Engineering Standards Guide.md

 - **"Security Engineering" by Ross Anderson**
   A comprehensive guide to designing secure systems, covering a wide range of security-related topics from cryptography to policy-making.

----

-## **Software Architecture - Logical Concerns**
+## **10. Software Architecture - Logical Concerns**

 Logical concerns focus on the internal organization and structure of the software, ensuring that methods, classes, modules, and components are modular, encapsulated, abstracted, and separated according to their responsibilities.
-Adhering to these principles, as outlined by Martin Fowler in *Modern Software Engineering*, enhances maintainability, scalability, and comprehensibility of the **DebtFreePlanner** application.
+Adhering to these principles, as outlined by Martin Fowler in _Modern Software Engineering_, enhances maintainability, scalability, and comprehensibility of the **DebtFreePlanner** application.

-**Key Concepts**
+### 10.1.
+Key Concepts

 1. **Coupling**

    - **Definition:**
      Coupling refers to the degree of interdependence between software modules.
 Low coupling is desirable as it minimizes the impact of changes in one module on others.

    - **Importance:**
      Reduces the risk of changes causing widespread issues, making the system more robust and easier to maintain.

 2. **Information Hiding and Abstraction**

    - **Definition:**
      Information hiding involves concealing the internal workings of a module from other modules, exposing only what is necessary through well-defined interfaces.
 Abstraction simplifies complex systems by modeling classes appropriate to the problem.

    - **Importance:**
      Enhances modularity and reduces complexity by limiting the knowledge each module has about others.

 3. **Separation of Concerns**

    - **Definition:**
      Separation of Concerns is the practice of dividing a software system into distinct sections, each addressing a separate concern or aspect of the system’s functionality.

    - **Importance:**
      Improves maintainability and scalability by ensuring that changes in one area have minimal impact on others.

 4. **Cohesion**

    - **Definition:**
      Cohesion refers to how closely related and focused the responsibilities of a single module are.
 High cohesion means that a module has a well-defined, singular purpose.

    - **Importance:**
      High cohesion within modules enhances clarity, maintainability, and reusability of code.

 5. **Modularity in Object-Oriented Programming (OOP)**

    - **Definition:**
      Modularity in OOP involves designing software using discrete modules or objects that encapsulate both data and behavior related to specific functionalities.

    - **Importance:**
      Facilitates reuse, simplifies testing, and makes the system easier to understand and modify.

-**Authoritative Resources**
+### 10.2.
+Authoritative Resources

 - _"Head First Software Architecture" by Raju Gandhi, Mark Richards, Neal Ford_
   An engaging guide that introduces software architecture concepts through a visually rich format, emphasizing practical application of architecture principles.